zeller-dev/minimaz-cli/README.md

 # Minimaz ⚡

-**Minimaz** is a minimal, zero-dependency static site builder focused on speed, simplicity, and clean output.
+**Minimaz** is a minimal, zero-dependency static site builder and project initializer focused on speed, simplicity, and clean output.

 ## 🚀 Features

-- 📁 Simple and intuitive file structure
+- 📁 Initialize projects from global templates
+- 🧩 Save, list, and delete custom templates
+- 📝 Supports HTML, CSS, JS, and TypeScript (.ts → .js)
-- 🧹 Minifies HTML, CSS, and JavaScript
+- 🧹 Minifies HTML, CSS, JS, and TS (compiled & minified)
 - ⚙️ Configurable with a `minimaz.config.json` file
 - 🪄 Optional path replacements for asset links
-- 🪶 Lightweight and fast — ideal for small static projects
+- 🪶 Lightweight and fast — ideal for small static or utility projects
+- 🔥 Usable with `minimaz` or alias `mz`

 ## 📦 Installation

-Use `npx` to run Minimaz without installing globally:
+Run directly with `npx` without global install:

 ```bash
 npx minimaz init my-site